 Bladdernut is a highly versatile under-used Wisconsin native shrub that is shade-tolerant, thicket-forming, and provides four-season interest.
 Bell-shaped white flowers hang from the stems in May.
 Inflated bladder-like seed capsules follow, persisting through fall and winter.
 The dark green trifoliate leaves turn a soft yellow in fall.
 In addition to these features, it also has unique textured bark!
 Bladdernut is adapted to average to moist soil conditions and is attractive to many species of wildlife.
 May also be known as American Bladdernut, Bladder nut.

 A vigorous Wisconsin native understory shrub, American bladdernut is found naturally along riverbanks, in floodplains, and on wooded slopes.
-This unique trifoliate gem suckers to form thickets but can also be pruned into a small tree by diligently removing suckers and promoting growth of one primary terminal.
+These unique trifoliate gem suckers to form thickets but can also be pruned into a small tree by diligently removing suckers and promoting the growth of one primary terminal.

 The textured stems and puffy bladder-like seed capsules provide interest well into winter, while clusters of white drooping bell-shaped flowers emerge in spring.
 Distinctly trifoliate leaves pop from erect stems, turning various shades of light yellow to reddish-gold in fall.
 Seed capsules start off waxy and bright chartreuse, turning papery and brown by late fall.
 Natural variation within the species keeps things interesting: Bladdernut’s leaf size, shrub form, and fall color can all vary slightly, providing subtle contrast within a border or privacy screen.